 Junior midfielder Will Snider got the second half scoring started with the half’s first two goals.
 The first was a lefty cannon on the run to retake the lead and the second was a sidearm time-and-room shot from the point to make it 7-5.
 It was his second time scoring back-to-back goals against Hopkins, although the last outing came at the clutchest moments of the game.

-Neufeldt shuffled a pass up to a streaking freshman faceoff specialist Justin Shockey, who switched it to his left hand and fired it past Turnbaugh from the quarter’s opening faceoff.
+Neufeldt shuffled a pass up to a streaking freshman faceoff specialist Justin Shockey, who switched it to his left hand and fired it past Turnbaugh for the final quarter’s opening faceoff.
 Shockey finished the contest winning 10-of-19 faceoffs, while junior Austin Henningsen’s hot run ended with a 2-for-8 display.
 Moreland finished winning 15-of-27.

 Williams then became the third player of the game to score back-to-back goals, completing his hat trick on the night.
 But he wasn’t finished just yet, as Stanwick dished out his third assist of the game to make it 13-8.